junqing-zhang/junqing-zhang.github.io/_pages/about.md

 ## [News](/news/)
 * 23 January 2022: Our paper, “Towards Scalable and Channel-Robust Radio Frequency Fingerprint Identification for LoRa'' has been accepted by IEEE Transactions on Information Forensics & Security.
 Congratulations Guanxiong.
 The dataset and code will be made soon.
 Please stay tuned.
+* 18 January 2022: Our paper, “Colluding RF Fingerprint Impersonation Attack Based on Generative Adversarial Network'' has been accepted by IEEE ICC.
+Congratulations Yuxuan.
 * 3 December 2021: Our paper, “Fast and Secure Key Generation with Channel Obfuscation in Slowly Varying Environments'' has been accepted by IEEE INFOCOM.
 Congratulations Guyue.
 * 1 December 2021: Our paper, “Radio Frequency Fingerprint Identification for Security in Low-Cost IoT Devices'', has been presented at Asilomar 2021.
 Congratulations Guanxiong.
 Please visit [link](https://arxiv.org/abs/2111.14275){:target="_blank"} for the preprint.
 * 16 November 2021: Our paper, “Reconfigurable Intelligent Surface Assisted Secret Key Generation in Quasi-Static Environments'' has been accepted by IEEE Communications Letters.
 Congratulations Tianyu.